 As more work-related information becomes digital — and as more businesses rely on employees to represent them in social media — it has become harder to define and protect trade secrets.
 Employees carry large amounts of proprietary data with them, sometimes on their own machines, and they switch jobs often.
 The key to avoiding litigation: Clear agreements and lots of communication.

-This article by TELG principal Adam Augustine Carter and TELG managing principal R. Scott Oswald was published by SHRM.org on March 19, 2014.
+TELG principal Adam Augustine Carter and TELG managing principal R. Scott Oswald was published by SHRM.org on March 19, 2014.

 Current Trends in Trade Secret Litigation

 It is often said that we now live in an information economy.
 At the same time, employees’ relationship with their work-related information is changing, as people are more likely to carry around with them everything they need to work wherever and whenever necessary.

 What’s more, employers continue to expand their social media presence, and that presence is becoming a more important part of advertising and public relations and is often even integrated into a business’s products and services.
 This trend, combined with a working world in which employees change jobs more frequently or are more inclined to work from anywhere, means companies need to be careful how they handle and mark their information and to whom they give access to it.
 For their part, employees need to be careful about how they handle their organization’s data and what they take with them when they move to a new job.

 Take, for example, the treatment of software and digital information as trade secrets.
 Courts have shown little reluctance in treating software as trade secrets, provided the company wishing to protect the information has taken the proper steps to do so.
 To ensure that software in the possession of employees or third parties has trade secret protection, employers can have workers sign confidentiality agreements and subject any third parties to whom they disclose software information to similar agreements.
 Companies may also wish to mark their materials “proprietary” and provide a definition of the term.
 These kinds of steps will go a long way to helping a court decide to grant trade secret protection to the software.